tmhglnd/drumcode/docs/diy-triggers.md

 <img src='./images/diy-piezo/3_cut-cable.jpg' alt='A piece of 30cm xlr cable' width='50%' />

 Strip the outer jacket from the cable to reveal the inner shielding and wires.
-Do this on both sides (on side will be for the socket, the other side the piezo).
+Do this on both sides (one side will be for the socket, the other side the piezo).

 <img src='./images/diy-piezo/4_strip-cable.jpg' alt='Outer jacket stripped of the cable' width='50%' />